Employment Opportunities

 Experience coordinating and facilitating workshops and training and supervising undergraduate student workers.
 Strong intercultural knowledge and awareness and familiarity with approaches to social justice education.
 Experience working with diverse student populations.

-To be eligible for this assistantship, applicants must be enrolled as a graduate student at the University of Illinois in Higher Education Administration (EOL or EPOL), Social Work, or related field in Social Sciences/Humanities.
+To be eligible for this position, applicants must be enrolled as a graduate student at the University of Illinois in Higher Education Administration (EOL or EPOL), Social Work, or related field in Social Sciences/Humanities.

 To Apply

 Applications are currently closed.
-Revisit this site in the late spring semester.